James Corden parlays 'Carpool Karaoke' into Grammys host gig

 "Thanks to 'Carpool Karaoke,' we've all been on some incredible rides with James, and The Recording Academy couldn't be more excited to welcome his passion and enthusiasm for music, both as an entertainer and a fan, to the Grammy stage," Recording Academy President and CEO Neil Portnow said in a statement.

-Corden, 38, was virtually unknown in the United States before he took over as host of "The Late Late Show" on CBS TV in 2015.
+Corden, 38, was virtually unknown in the United States before he took over as host of "The Late Late Show" on CBS (CBS.N) TV in 2015.
 But his popularity has soared through the show's "Carpool Karaoke" segment, in which singers ranging from Adele to Britney Spears and Justin Bieber take a car ride with Corden and sing along to their biggest hits.

 Corden, already a Tony-winning actor, won an Emmy earlier this year for "Carpool Karaoke," which has garnered nearly 2 billion views on YouTube.
 He also hosted the Tony Awards in New York in June.